jerry81/openCv/README.md

 10.  applications - predict who will win a football match recommendation engines

+### classic ML example for image preprocessing

+1. facial recognition for security
+2.  we are given many photos
+3.  step 1 - preprocess the data
+4.  step 2 - extract features
+5.  step 3 - pick algorithm (e.g. Random Forest (RF) and Support Vector Machine (SVM))
+6.  step 4 - with face detection model, with input being a picture of a face, can check it against our system, where we stored features of that face?

 ### definitions

 affine transformation - matrix multiplication followed by vector addition